 Generally, This problem appears when visitors try to visit an HTTPS website.
 It means it may be an SSL certificate error.
 If this is the case and you are the website admin, you have many things to do.
 To resolve this issue, you can take the following steps.

-- Make sure you the Time & Date and other settings are correct on your server.
+- Make sure the Time & Date, and other settings are correct on your server.

 - Configure the SSL certificate properly.